Enterprise-CMCS/macpro-onemac/services/stream-functions/README.md

 The Lambdas within stream-functions are specific to the movement of data to and from BigMAC.

 ### Subscribing to and handling events FROM BigMAC
+Adding a topic to listen to for the sink... in serverless.yml, there is a topics: variable - add the new topic to the comma-delimited list?
+Modify sinkMskToDynamo handler to process the new topic events
 ### Announcing updates of oneMAC data TO BigMAC topics

 a Kafka Connect cluster is built, running on fargate